RickSugden/the-ripe-banana/content/post/thinking-fast-and-slow.md

 ##### Part 5: The Two Selves

+* The experiencing self: the consciousness that lives through every moment of your life and experiences things as they happen to you, real-time.
+It cannot remember, only experience.
+* The remembering self: the self composed of experiences and memories that grows and changes as new experiences occur.
+It can only remember, not experience.
 * In an experiment, people placed one hand in very cold water for a minute and the other in the same, and then moderately cold water for an extra 30 seconds.
 When asked which they'd prefer to repeat, they chose the later, **effectively volunteering the extra 30 seconds of discomfort.** This is because our minds register the intensity of the worst part and the ending with equal weight, greatly neglecting duration.

   _Most breakups are "like a symphony with a screeching sound at the end--the fact that it ended badly does not mean it was all bad._